ARC Raiders Renegade Guide: Best Upgrades & Attachments

 Available Modification Slots

 Sources provide conflicting information about available modification slots.
-One source indicates four slots (Optic, Barrel, Stock, Grip), while testing data references only three slots (Muzzle, Magazine, Stock).
-Players should verify current slot availability in-game, as this may vary based on game version or upgrade tier.
+One indicates four slots (Optic, Barrel, Stock, Grip), while testing data references only three (Muzzle, Magazine, Stock).
+Verify current slot availability in-game, as this may vary based on game version or upgrade tier.

-The following analysis covers attachments for which testing data is available.
+The following analysis covers attachments with available testing data.

 Renegade Attachment Options